autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 ---

 ## Queries
+Queries allow the vehicle to request specific data points at a defined frequency.
+You can configure an interval that determines how often the vehicle should ask for and retrieve this data.

 ### How to create Query?
 AutoPi CAN-FD Pro is supporting creation of different types of queries, including: